Mexican National Women's Tag Team Championship

 The Mexican National Women's Tag Team Championship (Spanish: Campeonato Nacional Femenil de Parejas) is a Mexican national tag team professional wrestling championship that is run exclusively for female wrestlers.
 The championship is sanctioned and controlled by the Comisión de Box y Lucha Libre México D.F.
 (Mexico City Boxing and Wrestling Commission), and is currently promoted by Consejo Mundial de Lucha Libre (CMLL).
 Because it is a professional wrestling championship, the winner of the Mexican National Women's Tag Team Championship is decided by a scripted ending to a match rather that by actual competition.

-The championship was introduced in mid-1990; the mother/daughter team of Irma González and Irma Aguilar defeated Neftali and Satanakia in the finals of a tournament to determine the inaugural champions.
+The championship was introduced in April 1990; the mother/daughter team of Irma González and Irma Aguilar defeated Neftali and Satanakia in the finals of a tournament to become the inaugural champions.
 Five teams held the championship between 1991 and 1997, when it was abandoned.
 No team held the championship more than twice but La Briosa held it with two different partners; Vicky Carranza and Neftali.
 The last championship team was La Rosa and La Sirenita, who won it on January 19, 1996, and defended their title until 1997.
 On March 4, 2020, CMLL announced that it would revive the championship.